Freedeck/Susdeck/README.md

 Susdeck Companion will open.
 **This is normal!**
 This is how you will configure your Susdeck.
 Now your computer is hosting a server on port 5754 (or your `PORT` in `Settings.js`).
+Susdeck will tell you in the terminal what IP to go to.
 Get any device and go to `yourlocalip:5754` in a web browser (for iOS, use Safari for best results).

 ## iOS EXCLUSIVE

+**You must use Safari for this.**
 Now, add the app to your home screen by pressing the share button.
 Next, open the app on your device.
 It will be full screen.
 **Susdeck is best used in landscape/horizontal mode.**